shapely.get_coordinates

 shapely.get_coordinates#

 The shape of the returned array is (N, 2), with N being the number of coordinate pairs.
-With the default of include_z=False, three-dimensional data is ignored.
-When specifying include_z=True, the shape of the returned array is (N, 3).
+The shape of the data may also be (N, 3) or (N, 4), depending on include_z and include_m options.

 Parameters: